hybridgroup/gobot/README.md

 Gobot uses the Gort [http://gort.io](http://gort.io) Command Line Interface (CLI) so you can access important features right from the command line.
 We call it "RobotOps", aka "DevOps For Robotics".
 You can scan, connect, update device firmware, and more!

 Gobot also has its own CLI to generate new platforms, adaptors, and drivers.
-You can check it out at [https://gobot.io/x/gobot/cli](https://gobot.io/x/gobot/cli).
+You can check it out in the `/cli` directory.

 ## Documentation
 We're busy adding documentation to our web site at http://gobot.io/ please check there as we continue to work on Gobot